-A pathetically uncoordinated, 14-year old, Chinese-American nerd is infatuated with an 18-year-old African-American, cheerleader.
+A pathetically uncoordinated, 14-year old, Chinese-American nerd is infatuated with a beautiful, 18-year-old African-American, cheerleader.
 Unfortunately, she won’t give him the time of day.
-To remedy the situation, he uses the Human Trait Exchange to sell 2 youth credits and 2 credits of allegedly advanced math skills.
-He then buys 2 credits of age to become a senior and 2 credits of black to (gulp) make the B-ball team and impress the hell out of Watesha.
+To remedy the situation, he uses the Human Trait Exchange to sell a youth credit and a credit of allegedly advanced math skills.
+He then buys age credits to become a senior and a stereotypical skill credit to make the B-ball team and impress the hell out of Watesha.

 CASE 3: Ice-Ice Baby